Please stop using the horse race/selling frame to talk about this election

 Book cover, Deliberating War, Patricia Roberts-Miller

 Thomas Patterson has long criticized the “horse race” way of framing elections and politics more generally.
 It’s so dominant that people can’t imagine talking about elections in any other way.
-Briefly, the “horse race” frame treats elections as contests between two groups, rather than discuss issues of governance.
+Briefly, the “horse race” frame treats elections as contests between two groups, rather than a call to discuss issues of governance.

 Connected is the assumption that politics is about selling a candidate or policy; it’s all compliance-gaining.
 So, dominant coverage of proposed policies isn’t about whether they’ll work, what costs and consequences they might have, and so on—in other words, media doesn’t cover policy disagreements qua policies.
 Instead, candidates’ proposed policies are assessed in terms of their likelihood of attracting voters—i.e., whether the policies will help sell the candidate.